-- 13.4 The objective of Privacy Safeguard 13 is to ensure consumers have trust in and control over the accuracy of their CDR data that is disclosed and used as part of the CDR regime. - 13.5 For consumers to have proper control over their data, they must be given the power to require the entities that have disclosed or collected their data to correct inaccuracies in that data. - 13.6 Privacy Safeguard 13 does this by ensuring entities are required to correct CDR data in certain circumstances when requested to do so by the consumer. - 13.7 This allows consumers to enjoy the benefits of the CDR regime, such as receiving competitive offers from other service providers, as the data made available to sector participants can be relied upon.
+- 13.5 The objective of Privacy Safeguard 13 is to ensure consumers have trust in and control over the accuracy of their CDR data that is disclosed and used as part of the CDR regime. - 13.6 For consumers to have proper control over their data, they must be given the power to require the entities that have disclosed or collected their data to correct inaccuracies in that data. - 13.7 Privacy Safeguard 13 does this by ensuring entities are required to correct CDR data in certain circumstances when requested to do so by the consumer. - 13.8 This allows consumers to enjoy the benefits of the CDR regime, such as receiving competitive offers from other service providers, as the accuracy of the data made available to sector participants can be relied upon.